iazaran/php-mvc/README.md

 - **src**
 Contains all functions that used in codes, migrations for a DB and routes.
 - **src/App**
-Contains all classes that used in codes like PDO, Middleware & Router.
+Contains all classes that used in codes like PDO, Middleware, Router & ...
 - **src/Controllers**
 Controllers related with your routes separated for web and app.
 - **src/Models**